Recording King M-6 tenor banjo #DW-668

 The tailpiece is a Kerschner engraved with the word "DeLuxe"; this tailpiece would normally be found on style 5 banjos of the late 1920s, although it would have been gold-plated rather than the nickel version seen here.

 The peghead and rosewood fingerboard are inlaid with the fan design common to Recording King banjos.
-The "D" prefix in the factory order number indicates the year 1938, and the "W" stands for "Ward".
+The serial number is stamped on the back of the peghead; the "D" indicates the year 1938, and the "W" stands for "Ward". #DW-668 was shipped to Montgomery Ward (location unspecified) on October 10, 1938.

 Photos courtesy of Jim Gavala.